xlr91/TraceyPeaks_Automated/README.md

 # TraceyPeaks_Automated
 This is a modification of the Tracey Peaks Fitting program provided by R. Smith using Chi^2 minimisation program.
-This was written in MATLAB
+This was written in MATLAB.
+The lines that need to be edited to run on other machines are commented in MATLAB.

 Clone all the files in this repo, and put it into the Tracey_Peaker_V0_01_17 directory as provided from Canvas.